Skip to content

 Out of 100 responses: 45 promoters, 35 passives, 20 detractors.

 The theoretical range runs from −100 (every respondent a detractor) to +100 (every respondent a promoter); in practice, both extremes essentially never occur.
-If you'd rather not push the numbers by hand, our free eNPS calculator does the arithmetic and gives you a plain-English read of the result.
+If you'd rather not push the numbers by hand, the calculator below - the same free eNPS calculator from our tools pages - does the arithmetic and gives you a plain-English read of the result.

 Two properties of the formula are worth internalizing:

-- Small teams make noisy scores.
-With 20 respondents, one person changing their answer moves the score by 5 points.
+• Small teams make noisy scores.
+With 20 respondents, each person is 5% of the sample - so one person shifting from passive to promoter moves the score by 5 points, and a detractor becoming a promoter swings it by 10.
 Read team-level eNPS in ranges and trends, never as precise values.

 What is a good eNPS score?